devashishRaj/rpi_telemetry/Postgres.md

 FROM telemetry.rpi4b_metrics
 FULL JOIN telemetry.devices
 ON telemetry.rpi4b_metrics.MacAddress = telemetry.devices.MacAddress ;

+SELECT
+  m.name,
+  m.value,
+  m.timestamp as time
+FROM telemetry.metrics_new AS m
+INNER JOIN telemetry.devices AS d
+ON m.macaddress = d.macaddress
+WHERE d.macaddress = '$macAd'
+  AND m.name IN ('CPUuserLoad', 'Temperature')
+ORDER BY m.timestamp;

+SELECT
+  m.name,
+  m.value,
+  m.timestamp as time
+FROM
+  telemetry.metrics_new AS m
+  INNER JOIN telemetry.devices AS d ON m.macaddress = d.macaddress
+WHERE
+  d.macaddress = '$macAd'
+  AND m.name IN ('ramusage')
+ORDER BY
+  m.timestamp;

 ```
 #### NOTE : here 'macAd' is a variable , present in settings menu (look for gear icon) in created dashboard this can used for per device data